ISCR Corporate Members

 Fonterra is a leading multinational dairy company, co-operatively owned by 10,500 New Zealand farmer shareholders.
 Exporting approximately 98% of its shareholders' production, Fonterra is the world's leading dairy exporter, responsible for an estimated 21% of all Global Dairy Exports.
 Fonterra's global supply chain stretches from its shareholders' farms to consumers in more than 100 countries.
 Collecting approximately 17 billion litres of New Zealand milk a year, it manufactures and markets around 2.5 million metric tonnes of product annually, making it one of the world’s leaders in large scale milk procurement, processing and management.

-Represented by: Alex Duncan, General Manager Corporate Finance
+Represented by: Alex Duncan, General Manager, Strategy and Economics

 Meridian is an integrated renewable energy company – generating electricity from 100% renewable sources.
 It is one of New Zealand’s largest companies, with a strong pipeline of development options in Australasia, and an electricity retailer throughout New Zealand.
 Meridian, including its online subsidiary Powershop, retails electricity to approximately 285,000 customer connections − homes, farms and businesses.

 In New Zealand Meridian owns and operates seven hydro stations, six within the Waitaki Hydro Scheme, and four wind farms, together supplying approximately thirty percent of New Zealand’s total electricity needs.

 Represented by: Gillian Blythe, Regulatory Affairs Manager